Privacy Policy

 To deliver the service we use a small set of third parties:

-- Cloudflare R2 (Cloudflare, Inc.) — your upload transits through Cloudflare's edge during the multipart upload, then is pulled to our server.
-The R2 staging object is deleted as soon as we have the file.
+- Cloudflare R2 + Cloudflare (Cloudflare, Inc.) — your upload transits Cloudflare's edge during upload, then is pulled to our server and the staging copy is deleted.
+Cloudflare also provides our DNS/CDN and sees request metadata (IPs, paths, headers) per their privacy policy.

 We do not share your data with advertisers, data brokers, analytics providers, or anyone else.
 We don't run any tracking pixels or third-party analytics.